ABCpdf-Team/ABCpdf-Dockerfiles/README.md

 >**Digest pinning turns off the benefit of our weekly rebuilds.**
 >A pinned image will never pick up an OS or application security update, so a build that passes its vulnerability scan today will start failing as CVEs accumulate against it.
 Pin deliberately, and pair it with something that moves the pin for you — Renovate and Dependabot both raise pull requests for outdated digest references in Dockerfiles — or mirror tested images into your own registry and promote them on your own schedule.

-## Supply Chain Considerations

-Automated builds pull from multiple independent systems, each introducing supply chain risk:

-- **Compromised base images or packages** – Upstream registries (Docker Hub etc) and third-party repos (apt, NuGet etc) could be hijacked, injecting vulnerabilities before our build runs.
-- **Build pipeline tampering** – If our CI system's scripts or secrets are compromised, an attacker could alter the final image without changing our source code.
-- **Trivy database poisoning or delay** – The scanner relies on external vulnerability feeds; a stale or corrupted database may miss real threats or flag false negatives.
-- **Registry or mirror compromise** – The image you pull could be replaced by a malicious one if the registry or a cache mirror is breached, even if our build was clean.

-## Recommendation

-- **Use current images in development/staging** to catch issues early.
-- **Monitor the weekly build results** (Trivy reports and any build logs) to stay aware of changes.
-- **Mirror to your own registry** – Cache the image you test against and push it to a private registry (eg ECR, ACR, Artifactory).
-Deployments can then point to your mirrored copy, to be updated at times of your choosing.
-- **Fork this repository and build your own images** – Consider forking the repo and generating images under your own registry.
-This eliminates reliance on our automated system while keeping the same foundation.

-By combining the freshness of automated builds with careful promotion, pinning, and supply chain awareness, you get both security and stability.